Hegseth is still standing, but hasn’t yet saved his Pentagon bid

 Hegseth, an Iraq and Afghanistan war veteran, can afford to lose no more than three Republican senators and still be confirmed in the Senate, assuming all Democrats vote against.
 So, his window was narrow to begin with.
 And it’s hardly being helped by uncertainty over how much political capital Trump is willing to spend to see him confirmed.

-But Sen. Markwayne Mullin said he’d spoken to both Trump and Hegseth and that the president-elect was still committed to his pick.
+But Sen. Markwayne Mullin said Wednesday night he’d spoken to both Trump and Hegseth and that the president-elect was still committed to his pick.

 “They are still both all in the fight,” the Oklahoma Republican told CNN’s Kaitlan Collins on “The Source.”